M451z/GitHub-Userinfo-App/README.md

 ## Contributing

-• All kind of pull requests are welcome.
-Show you support by giving a ⭐.
+• All pull requests are welcome.
+Show your support by giving a ⭐.

 ## License